coolinmc6/front-end-dev/questions-javascript.md

 - Asynchronous functions usually accept a callback as a parameter and execution continues on the next line immediately after the asynchronous function is invoked.
 The callback is only invoked when the asynchronous operation is complete and the call stack is empty.
 Heavy duty operations such as loading data from a web server or querying a database should be done asynchronously so that the main thread can continue executing other operations instead of blocking until that long operation to complete (in the case of browsers, the UI will freeze).
 - A `Promise` is used to handle asynchronous code.
 It allows you to make asynchronous code look synchronous
 - JavaScript is a single-threaded language

 [[↑] Back to top](#top)

+### What is asynchronous programming, and why is it important in JavaScript?

+- On synchronous programming:

+> Synchronous programming means that, barring conditionals and function calls, code is executed sequentially from top-to-bottom, blocking on long-running tasks such as network requests and disk I/O.

+- vs. asynchronous:

+> Asynchronous programming means that the engine runs in an event loop.
+When a blocking operation is needed, the request is started, and the code keeps running without blocking for the result.
+When the response is ready, an interrupt is fired, which causes an event handler to be run, where the control flow continues.
+In this way, a single program thread can handle many concurrent operations.

+[[↑] Back to top](#top)